asasinmode/humbak/README.md

 ### in progress

-footer location inputs add placeholders Where to find us / https://google.com/maps
+files not image span question mark if no mimetype

 ### left to do

-files not image span question mark if no mimetype store file view preference in localstorage page language change menulink move to hidden & reset position create page default menu link hidden
+store file view preference in localstorage page language change menulink move to hidden & reset position create page default menu link hidden